AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/key-vault-managed-identity.md

 For alternative ways of importing, see: [Tutorial: Import a certificate in Azure Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-import-certificate).

-> :information_source: When you import a certificate to Azure Key Vault Certificates, a corresponding private key is created automatically under Azure Key Vault Secrets.
-Later on, you can retrieve your private key from the Secrets blade.
+> :information_source: When you generate/import a certificate to Azure Key Vault Certificates, a corresponding private key is created automatically under Azure Key Vault Secrets.
+Later on, you can retrieve your private key from the **Secrets** blade.

 ### Get certificate from your vault in Node.js